ros-industrial/easy_manipulation_deployment/docs/sphinx/source/workcell_builder_example_object.rst

 Adding an Object
 -----------------

+**This portion of the tutorial is to provide a guide on how to add a new object using the STL files. if you are planning on just using the existing table package created for you, skip to:** :ref:`workcell_builder_example_load_object`

 Next, we will create an Environment Object, the table.
 Click :code:`Add Object`

 In the :code:`Object Name`, give your object a name, i.e *table*.